Vancouver at a Glance

 From the native population to expats and immigrants, Vancouver's population is very diverse.

-Life in Vancouver has changed tremendously over the last 150 years: From a small settlement around a logging sawmill, the city has grown into an international metropolis.
-Over 2.3 million residents are currently living in Vancouver.
+Vancouver has changed tremendously over the last 150 years: From a small settlement around a logging sawmill, the city has grown into an international metropolis.
+Over 2.3 million residents are currently living in Vancouver and its surroundings.

-What is it about living in Vancouver that attracts scores of expats every year?
-A major factor probably is the top notch quality of living in Vancouver: For more than a decade, the city has ranked among the top ten of the Mercer Quality of Living Survey.
-Factors such as health care, education, safety and infrastructure all contribute to making living in Vancouver so attractive.
+What is it about the city that attracts scores of expats every year?
+A major factor probably is the top notch quality of life there: For more than a decade, the city has ranked among the top ten of the Mercer Quality of Living Survey, ending up fifth in the 2012 edition.
+Factors such as healthcare, education, safety and infrastructure all contribute to making Vancouver so attractive.

 While the population density is similarly high as in other North American cities, an escape into the wild is never far away in Vancouver.
 The city’s surroundings offer countless opportunities for leisure activities – from alpine skiing to whale watching.